All referrals that are created in CWS/CMS.

 If a referral was/will be created in CWS/CMS, complete a hotline tool.

-If the referral does not involve a child under 18 (does not apply in reports of death of the only child or all children in household where death is suspected to be related to abuse or neglect), is a duplicate referral; is being referred to another county, or concerns a safely surrendered baby, select the specific reason under “Review of screening criteria is not required.”
+If the referral does not involve a child under 18; is a duplicate referral; is being referred to another county; is limited to alleged harm in a group home, residential treatment facility, or other institution; or concerns a safely surrendered baby, mark the specific reason under “review of screening criteria is not required.”

 Record the specific reasons in CWS/CMS.